Rigid ideals: Near singular cardinals

 \section{Near singular cardinals}

 In this section, we show how to modify the previous arguments to obtain $\GCH$ along with rigid saturated ideals on double successors of singulars, which is the remaining case of Theorem \ref{theorem_rigid_saturated}.
-The key issue to address is that we cannot assume the elementary submodels of Lemma~\ref{satlem} are sufficiently closed.
 We do not need to singularize any large cardinals, but only collapse our almost-huge $\kappa$ to be $\mu^+$, where $\mu$ is the successor of a singular in the ground model.
-We then apply the same forcing $\mathbb C$ but we must work harder to prove the version of Lemma~\ref{satlem} without the assumption that $\nu^{{<}\nu} < \mu$ for $\nu < \mu$.
-Our argument uses ideas from the proof of Theorem 2 in \cite{MR0716625}.
+We then apply the same forcing $\mathbb C(G)$, but we must work harder to prove the version of Claim~\ref{satlem} without the assumption that $\nu^{{<}\nu} < \mu$ for $\nu < \mu$.
+Our argument is based on the proof of Theorem 2 in \cite{MR0716625}.